Use Galaxy with Tableau #

 - You have access to one or more supported data sources.

-- You have access to Tableau.
+- You have access to a supported Tableau product.

 Once you complete all the tasks in this topic, you are ready to share your first Galaxy-powered Tableau dashboard.